ccao-data/data-architecture/documentation/design-docs/data-catalog.md

     * In cases where a Glue job depends on the output of dbt (dbt -> Glue), we will document the Glue job as an [exposure](https://docs.getdbt.com/docs/build/exposures) in the DAG.
+      Exposures should make use of the `depends_on` config attribute in order to properly document the lineage of the data created by Glue.
       If we would like to ensure that we run the Glue job every time the dbt source data updates, we can write a wrapper script around `dbt run` that uses the Glue `StartJobRun` API